htoth99/PP6193-Final-Project/USAGE.md

 *   *run.sh*
 <br>
 <br>
 It's important to set up your project directory exactly as described above, as the runner script uses relative paths.
-If copying (using wget or curl) from github then the project will be set up for you.
-The raw data directory will be empty for you to fill with your own raw data. **The runner script will not work if the project is not set up exactly like this.**
+If downloading from github, then the results and rawdata directories and subdirectories must be made manually.
+This is detailed in the runner script but commented out.
+Fill the rawdata directory with your raw, paired-end reads. **The runner script will not work if the project is not set up exactly like this.**

 ## How do I run each step?
 Each step has it's own script in the script directory of this project.
 However, they are run by copying and pasting the corresponding block from the **runner script**, which is located in the home directory. **Step 1 must come before step 2, and so on.**